 All three of these methods perform networking automatically, and each has its strengths and weaknesses.
-If you are looking for the best technique, we suggest you use the Structured mode because you have the most control over the elements in this model.
+If you are looking for the best technique, we suggest you use the Structured mode because you have the most control over the elements in this mode.
 Structured meshing applies pre-established mesh patterns to particular model topologies.
-Complex models must generally be partitioned into simpler regions to use this technique.
-About the rest of them, we will explain them later.
+Complex models must generally be partitioned into simpler regions for this technique.
+About the rest of them, we will talk later.
 Before talking about the video we are going to explain a few details:

 Aspect Ratio Tool

 Abaqus/CAE shows you any bad elements in the mesh by highlighting them after completing the mesh.
 Abaqus/CAE also lets you verify the quality of your mesh.
 You can gather information about the nodes and elements in the mesh with a set of tools in mesh modules.
-You can use these tools to isolate regions where the mesh quality is poor. it also guides you if you need to refine your mesh.
-From the main menu bar select, MeshVerify then you choose the Object from the context bar to verify the quality of the mesh.
-Then you can select the part, part instances, geometric regions, or elements to verify.
+You can use these tools to isolate regions where the mesh quality is poor.
+It also guides you if you need to refine your mesh.
+From the main menu bar select MeshVerify, then choose the Object from the context bar to verify the quality of the mesh.
+Then, you can select the part, part instances, geometric regions, or elements to verify.

-You also can decide to verify the elements individually or from a region with single or multiple factors, such as checking for elements with a large aspect ratio.
-The aspect ratio is necessary to be less than 10 or at least 20 to calculate with acceptable accuracy. if there is a highlighted element, it means the aspect ratio is larger than the selected value and needs to fix.
-For detailed information on using the mesh verify tools.
+You can also verify the elements individually or from a region with single or multiple factors, such as checking for elements with a large aspect ratio.
+The aspect ratio must be less than 10 or at most 20 for a satisfactorily accurate calculation.
+If there is a highlighted element, it means the aspect ratio is larger than the selected value and needs to be fixed.
+For detailed information on using mesh verify tools.

 Edit mesh tool

-To edit the elements you can use the drag tool on a meshed part instance an orphan mesh. it helps to improve the element quality simply by clicking.
+To edit the elements you can use the drag tool on a meshed part, for instance an orphan mesh.
+It helps to improve the element quality simply by clicking.
 When you activate the node dragging function, Abaqus/CAE automatically activates the solver element quality checks and highlights the elements based on the error.
 The highlighting is updated as you drag a node into a new position; therefore, you can immediately see whether you are improving the element quality.
-You cannot use the Edit Mesh toolset to modify the mesh of a dependent part instance; but, you can drag the nodes of a dependent part instance.
+You cannot use the Edit Mesh tools to modify the mesh of a dependent part instance; but, you can drag the nodes of a dependent part instance.
 To use the tool you can do the following steps: